hkelly93/SmartKitchen/README.md

     * Connected the "edit" button with a popup that allows users to change the expiration date.
 The REST call is connected, just waiting for it to be written.
     * Fixed the latest refresh date to show the actual refresh date/time.
+    * Changed the size of the banner so that it doesn't take up as much space.